-To ensure the safety of your gas appliances, only use appliances that have been approved and certified by the Australian Gas Association (AGA), SAI Global, IAPMO, Global-Mark and BSI.
+To ensure the safety of your gas appliances, only use appliances that have been approved and certified by the Australian Gas Association (AGA), SAI Global, IAPMO, Global-Mark, and BSI.
+Previously, appliances may have been certified by Vipac.
 Look for the certification label.
 The label is a promise by the manufacturer that the appliance is identical to a sample appliance of the same type that has been certified.